 Good parents insist that their children speak kindly to one another, apologize when they’re wrong, champion the weak, and respect the dignity of all people.
 Why would we hesitate to insist they do anything less in their on-line spaces?
 How can we understand their challenges and guide them in understanding if we don’t invite ourselves in?

 Our teens are with us for just a little while.
 Why would we leave them (literally) to their own devices in their last days in our care?
-Drop in, turn the light on, ask some questions, and poke around a little.
-You may not be cool, but you’ll be parenting like it’s your job.
+Drop in, flip the light on, ask some questions, and poke around a little.
+You may not be cool but you’ll be parenting like it’s your job.

 Do they go with our hope?
 With light?
 With discernment and understanding?
-Do they go there with our blessing?
+Do they go there to bless, and with our blessing?

 Do our children go and make their on-line spaces and communities more beautiful because we have chosen – as their God-given parents – to invite ourselves in?

-Peace to you, and also courage, discernment, and infinite grace.
+Peace to you, and also great courage, discernment, and infinite grace.